SeiryuZ/HemeWeb/proposal/README.md

 file format that can be viewed easily.

 <!--Currently HemeLB workflow is complex-->
-Not only understanding the workflow of the process, domain experts also need to configure tools required on each steps, making it really complex to use the software, especially if they don't have the expertise.
+Not only understanding the above workflow of the process, domain experts also need to configure tools required on each steps, making it really complex to use the software.
+This is not an ideal situation for the project because users have to deal with stuff they are non-expert in before doing the simulation, creating friction to doing what matters to them.
-This is not an ideal situation for the project where users are required to understand their non-domain expertise to use the software.
 A better condition will be where domain-experts only need to deal with their respective domain concern of the project.
 All other concern which are not related to their domain, in this case configuration of the tools needed, should be hidden from them.

 Hiding this complexity from the users is the reason why I think web application is the correct approach.
-Web application requires the user to interface with them using the web browser, which is currently a standard tools in everyday's life.
+Web application require users to interface with it using a web browser, which is currently a standard tools in everyday's life.
 Doctors and biologists could easily treat the simulation tools as a black box, not having to worry about configurations, environment, and the infrastructure the software lives